New York Trigeminal Neuralgia Attorneys

 In some cases of atypical trigeminal neuralgia, the sufferer experiences a severe, relentless underlying pain similar to a migraine in addition to the stabbing pains.
 In other cases, the pain is stabbing and intense, but may feel like burning or prickling, rather than a shock.
 Sometimes, the pain is a combination of shock-like sensations, migraine-like pain, and burning or prickling pain.
 It can also feel as if a boring piercing pain is unrelenting.

-This is a pain condition that happens after an injury to one or more branches of the trigeminal nerve.
-Trigeminal neuropathic pain is as a result of nerve injury following dental procedures (tooth extractions, root canals, etc), facial fractures, nerve injury from sinus surgery, etc. This condition is often diagnosed as trigeminal neuralgia.
+Trigeminal neuropathic pain (TNP) is a pain condition that happens after an injury to one or more branches of the trigeminal nerve.
+Trigeminal neuropathic pain is a result of nerve injury following dental procedures (tooth extractions, root canals, etc.), facial fractures, nerve injury from sinus surgery, and more.
+This condition is often diagnosed as trigeminal neuralgia.
 This pain is usually continuous and generally is of a burning quality.
 Many patients with TNP have documented loss of sensation on the face or forehead.
-It is important to make this distinction, since the surgical procedures that are effective in trigeminal neuralgia, are almost never helpful for TNP, and not uncommonly can make this condition worse.
+It is important to make this distinction, since the surgical procedures that are effective in trigeminal neuralgia are almost never helpful for TNP, and not uncommonly can make this condition worse.

-Treatments for trigeminal neuralgia include medication and five different procedures Microvascular decompression, radiofrequency rhizotomy, glycerol rhizotomy, balloon rhizotomy, and stereotactic radiosurgery.
+Treatments for trigeminal neuralgia include medication and five different procedures, including microvascular decompression, radiofrequency rhizotomy, glycerol rhizotomy, balloon rhizotomy, and stereotactic radiosurgery.
 Atypical trigeminal neuralgia can also respond to the same treatments as “classic” trigeminal, though success rates are slightly lower.
-Medications used for trigeminal neuralgia are usually anti-seizure medicines, in particular “tegretol”, “trileptal”, neurontin” and “lyrica.”
+Medications used for trigeminal neuralgia are usually anti-seizure medicines like Tegretol, Trileptal, Neurontin, and Lyrica.
 If medication is not helping or patients are experiencing side effects from the medication, then a procedure can be considered.